She Gets Down on Her Knees

 "She Gets Down on Her Knees" is a song by Yoko Ono.
-It was originally recorded for 1974's A Story (which wasn't released until 1997), and later re-recorded for 1981's Season of Glass.
+It was initially recorded for 1974's A Story (not released until 1997), and later re-recorded for 1981's Season of Glass.
 An acoustic demo version of the song was included on a reissue of Approximately Infinite Universe.
 The original version was later released as part of 1992's Onobox box set and Walking on Thin Ice greatest-hits.